peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 An arbitrary-precision decimal number.
 If this value is positive zero, returns negative zero.
 Returns signaling NaN if this value is signaling NaN.
+(In this sense, this method is similar to the "copy-negate" operation in the General Decimal Arithmetic Specification, except this method does not necessarily return a copy of this object.).

 <a id="NextMinus_PeterO_Numbers_EContext"></a>
 ### NextMinus